hamza-hmaidi/Jenkins-Kubernetes-Pipeline/README.md

 - A running Jenkins instance
 - Docker hub image registry
-- for my example I’am using a Kubernetes cluster that’s hosted on Google Cloud
+- for my example I’am using a preconfigured simple Kubernetes cluster that’s hosted on Google Cloud
 - Ansible installed

 ### Jenkins Plugins to be installed